mdauthentic/commune-api/README.md

 ## Documentation

-`FastAPI` comes with automatic documentation with SwaggerUI which can be accessed from
+`FastAPI` comes with automatic documentation with OpenAPI UI which can be accessed from

 ```http
 GET /v1